turingschool/mod-0-curriculum/session5/index.md

 Error messages are a beautiful thing.
 Learning how to read errors is very important in programming because they can tell you <em>exactly</em> where you made a mistake.

-But error messages can be overwhelming because they may overload you with information or use terms you may not understand.
+But error messages can be overwhelming if you're not used to them because they might overload you with information or use terms you don't understand.

 What are some strategies that you have already been using to interpret error messages?

 ### Program Specific Breakout Groups (20 minutes)

-After watching a brief demo from the instructor, complete the following exercise with program-specific breakout groups:

 <div class="try-it">
   <h3>Mythical Creatures: A Primer</h3>